JuliaMessaging/MQTTClient.jl/docs/src/interfaces.md

 #### Arguments
 **Required arguments:**
 * **client**::Client: The client to connect to the broker.
-* **connection**::MQTTConnection: The information for how the client connects to the broker.
+* **connection**::Connection: The information for how the client connects to the broker.

 use `MakeConnection` to get the client and the connection objects.